eaprelsky/infodynamics/book/16_the_information_universe.md

 ## Consciousness as Cosmic Evolution

-Information physics suggests that consciousness represents a fundamental transition in cosmic evolution—the universe developing the capacity for self-awareness, self-understanding, and self-modification.
+Information dynamics suggests that consciousness represents a fundamental transition in cosmic evolution—the universe developing the capacity for self-awareness, self-understanding, and self-modification.

 ### The Cosmic Perspective

-From the viewpoint of information physics, the development of conscious electrical systems represents a pivotal moment in cosmic history:
+From the viewpoint of information dynamics, the development of conscious electrical systems represents a pivotal moment in cosmic history:

 **Pre-Conscious Era (13.8 billion years):**
 - **Big Bang:** Information and energy emerge in highly organized form